viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 The container gets in the same state when trying to restart it (or `docker container stop ...; docker container start ...`).

-Some searches on the net, the general oppinion was the etcd database is corrupted, probably by an unclean restart/shutdown and  the etcd node must be recreated starting it empty and it wil sync the database from the other nodes.
+Some online searches later, the general opinion was the etcd database is corrupt, probably by an unclean restart/shutdown and the etcd node must be recreated.
+It will start empty and will sync the database from the other nodes.

 Yeey, that's seems simple and it is also confirmed by the official Rancher documentation at https://rancher.com/docs/rancher/v2.5/en/troubleshooting/kubernetes-components/etcd/#replacing-unhealthy-etcd-nodes